 Consequently, men’s style magazines started to add illustrations depicting successful pattern matching for certain occasions, as well as information about what to avoid.

 One of these articles was the Good Taste Testfrom 1944.
 In this test, there were 2 groups of 3 men each, shown in these black and white drawings.
 As you can see, each man is wearing a rather bold, memorable jacket, and it’s certainly important to learn pattern matching if one is to own such a garment and wring the widest range of use from it.
 Numerous combinations will deepen the value of the investment, and the same can be said about any bold accessory or clothing item.
 Which combination is your favorite and why?

 In the first group, we have men without hats.
 In the top right picture, the pattern of the sweater and the glenplaid tweed jacket collide, because they are both very bold.
 In addition, the man wears a striped shirt and a striped tie, which is simply overkill.

 The second man to the left is better in the sense that the argyle sweater vest is combined with a subtler herringbone jacket, which mutes the argyle’s striking effect.
 It also helps to wear a plain shirt and a tie with a much smaller pattern.

-My favorite in this threesome it the last one to the right.
+My favorite in this threesome is the last one to the right.
 The double-windowpane tweed coat is very dominant by itself, and hence it requires subtle counterparts such as a solid-colored sweater and a plain shirt.
-I would have probably chosen a different tie, since the both the tie and the coat have large, bold straight lines.
+I would have probably chosen a different tie, since both the tie and the coat have large, bold straight lines.

 In keeping with Flusser’s rule, a smaller pattern or texture, such as a tweed tie, would round out the outfit nicely.